The University of Texas at Austin

 Leanne Field, Faculty Advisor

 This is a specialized degree that prepares students for a career in Clinical Laboratory Science (medical technology).
 A degree in CLS provides students with specific training in biology and chemistry, including courses in microbiology, immunology, biochemistry, and physics.
 In this pre-professional program, after completion of 100 semester hours of course work (about 3 years) in residence at UT Austin, the student enters a school of clinical laboratory science accredited by the National Agency for Clinical Laboratory Science (NAACLS) for an additional year of professional training away from UT.
 Upon successful completion of the program and approval of the faculty advisor, the student is awarded the degree and is eligible for national certifying examinations administered by the National Certifying Agency for Medical Laboratory Personnel (NCA) and the American Society of Clinical Pathologists (ASCP).
+Learn more about Clinical Laboratory Science.
 View check list

 For more information, please visit the Biological Sciences Advising Center.